randix/KioskContacts/README.md

 ### Kiosk Contacts Files

-The files contain either configuration information (*settings.txt*) or text and fields.
+The files contain either configuration information (*settings.txt*) or text and fields for the subject and body of the mail message or of the iMessage message.
 The fields will be replaced by either configuration information or by fields from the form data.

 The files in *Kiosk Contacts* are:

 #### contacts

-This file is contacts.csv and contains the saved contacts from tapping the **Submit** button.
-This file can be directly opened in Numbers, or can be shared to be opened and processed on another device.
+This file (*contacts.csv*) contains the saved contacts from tapping the **Submit** button.
+This file can be directly opened in Numbers, or can be shared to be opened and processed on another device, where it might be processed with MS Excel.

 #### mail

-This file contains the body of a mail message to be sent to the contact when **Submit** is tapped.
+This file (*mail.txt*) contains the body of a mail message to be sent to the contact when **Submit** is tapped.
 This file may be edited and certain fields entered to be replaced by text from the contact form.

 #### message

-This file contains the body of an iMessage to be sent to the contact when **Submit** is tapped.
+This file (*message.txt*) contains the body of an iMessage to be sent to the contact when **Submit** is tapped, if so configured.
 This file may be edited and certain fields entered to be replaced by text from the contact form.

 #### sender

-This file may contains a field, which can be used:
+This file (*sender.txt*) may contain a field, which can be used:

-- sendermail - this the email address to be used in the From: field of the mail.
-The email address must be in the list of possible sender addresses on the device.
+- sendermail - this is the email address to be used in the From: field of the mail.
+The mail address must be in the list of possible sender addresses on the device.

 #### subject

-This file contains the subject of the mail message to be send to the contact when **Submit** is tapped.
+This file (*subject.txt*) contains the subject of the mail message to be sent to the contact when **Submit** is tapped.
 This file may be edited and certain fields entered to be replaced by text from the contact form.

 #### VM Logo Color Thrive Tag

-This is a sample image file to be used as a logo icon in the *Kiosk Contacts* app.
+This is a sample image file (*VM Logo Color Thrive Tag.jpg*) to be used as a logo icon in the *Kiosk Contacts* app.
+This file may be replaced with any JPEG or PNG file.

 #### settings

-This file contains the settings for the app.
-These are here rather than in the app to make it difficult for a person entering contact information to change the settings during and event.
+This file (*settings.txt*) contains the settings for the app.
+These are here rather than in the app itself in order to make it difficult for a person entering contact information to change the settings during and event.

-The settings here are (and their defaults, these should be changed appropriately):
+The settings here (and their defaults, these should be changed appropriately) are:

 - title=Conference East